- Chart

 Disclaimers:

-This analysis is based on publicly available information and is for informational purposes only.
+This analysis is based on publicly available information and is intended for informational purposes only.
 It does not constitute investment advice.
-ETF performance is subject to market risks, and past performance is not indicative of future results.
-Investors should conduct their own due diligence and consult with a financial advisor before making any investment decisions.
-Market share data and AUM figures are subject to change.
+Past performance is not indicative of future results.
+Investors should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.